jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Input level](inputlevel.jpg)

-The input level indicators show the input level of the two stereo channels of the current selected audio input.
+This shows the input level of the two stereo channels of the current selected audio input.
 Make sure not to clip the input signal to avoid distortions of the audio signal.

 ### Chat button opens the Chat dialog

 ![Chat dialog](chat.jpg)

-Press the Chat button to open the Chat dialog.
 The chat text entered in that dialog is transmitted to all connected clients.
-If a new chat message arrives and the Chat dialog is not already open, it will be opened automatically at all clients.
+If a new chat message arrives and the Chat dialog is not already open, it will opened automatically for all clients.

 ### My Profile button opens the Musician Profile dialog

 ![My profile dialog](profile.jpg)

-Press the My Profile button to open the Musician Profile dialog.
-In this dialog you can set your Alias/Name which is displayed below your fader in the server audio mixer board.
+Use this to set your Alias/Name which is displayed below your fader in the server audio mixer board.
 If an instrument and/or country is set, icons for these selections will also be shown below your fader.
-The skill setting changes the background of the fader tag and the city entry shows up in the tool tip of the fader tag.
-This tool tip is shown in the following picture.
+The skill setting changes the background colour of the fader tag and the city entry shows up in the tool tip of the fader tag (see screenshot below).

 ![Fader tag tool tip](fadertagtooltip.jpg)

 ### Connect/disconnect button

-Push this button to connect to a server.
-A dialog where you can select a server will open.
+Opens a dialog where you can select a server to connect to.
 If you are connected, pressing this button will end the session.

 ![Connect dialog](connect.jpg)

-The server list shows a list of available servers which are registered at the central server.
-Select a server from the list and press the connect button to connect to this server.
+Shows a list of available servers which are registered at the Central Server.
+Select a server from this list and press the Connect button to connect to this server.
 Alternatively, double click a server from the list to connect to it.
-If a server is occupied, a list of the connected musicians is available by expanding the list item.
-Permanent servers are shown in bold font.
+Permanent servers (those available for longer than 24 hours) are shown in bold font.

-Note that it may take some time to retrieve the server list from the central server.
-If no valid central server address is specified in the settings, no server list will be available.

-Alternatively, you can enter an IP address or URL of the server running the Jamulus server in the server address field.
+If you know the IP address or URL of a server, you can connect to it using the Server Name/Address field.
 An optional port number can be added after the IP address or URL using a colon as a separator, e.g, jamulus.dyndns.org:22124.
-A list of the most recent used server IP addresses or URLs is available for selection.
+The field will also show a list of the most recently used server addresses.

-### Reverberation effect
+### Reverb effect

 ![Reverberation](reverberation.jpg)

-A reverberation effect can be applied to one local mono audio channel or to both channels in stereo mode.
+Reverb can be applied to one local mono audio channel or to both channels in stereo mode.
 The mono channel selection and the reverberation level can be modified.
-If, e.g., the microphone signal is fed into the right audio channel of the sound card and a reverberation effect shall be applied, set the channel selector to right and move the fader upwards until the desired reverberation level is reached.
+For example, if a microphone signal is fed in to the right audio channel of the sound card and a reverb effect needs to be applied, set the channel selector to the right and move the fader upwards until the desired reverb level is reached.

-The reverberation effect requires significant CPU so it should only be used on fast PCs.
-If the reverberation level fader is set to minimum (which is the default setting), the reverberation effect is switched off and does not cause any additional CPU usage.
+Reverb requires significant CPU so it should only be used on fast PCs.
+If the reverb level fader is set to minimum (wthe default setting), the effect is switched off and does not cause any additional CPU usage.

 ### Local audio pan / balance control

 ![Local audio pan / balance control](audiofader.jpg)

-With the balance control, the relative levels of the left and right local audio channels can be changed.
-For a mono signal it acts like a panning between the two channels.
-If, e.g., a microphone is connected to the right input channel and an instrument is connected to the left input channel which is much louder than the microphone, move the audio fader in a direction where the label above the fader shows L -x, where x is the current attenuation indicator.
+Controls the relative levels of the left and right local audio channels.
+For a mono signal it acts as a pan between the two channels.
+For example, if a microphone is connected to the right input channel and an instrument is connected to the left input channel which is much louder than the microphone, move the audio fader in a direction where the label above the fader shows L -x, where x is the current attenuation indicator.